mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 ##The Device ID

 For convenience it is very useful to always have a fixed-length string that uniquely identifies a device.
-Mender implements this by computing a SHA-256 checksum over the identity attributes and this is referred to as the **Device ID** in Mender.
+The Mender server implements this by assigning a unique **Device ID** to a device as it is connected to the server.

-For example, a Device ID could look like `efd4b192a70ddfee509c0e72904ce093ea57b2782c233840b8086b699bc67d5b`.
+For example, a Device ID could look like `594019224d36350001fc5cc3`.

 Clearly, the Device ID is not human-friendly, so the identity attributes are also transferred and stored by the Mender server.
 The Device ID is primarily used for security purposes and software-based